J. Edward Guinan: Religious life

-He attended St. Paul's College, Washington, D.C., the Paulist Major Seminary, from 1966 to 1971, completing studies in Philosophy and Theology.
-He was ordained a deacon in 1970 at the Cathedral of Mary Our Queen, Baltimore.
+Guinan was ordained a deacon in 1970 at the Cathedral of Mary Our Queen, Baltimore.
 His ordination as a priest was on January 16, 1971, at St. Paul the Apostle Church (Manhattan).
-From 1971 to 1974 he was active in the priesthood, and became the Chaplain of George Washington University in Washington, D.C.
+From 1970 to 1974 he was active in the priesthood, and worked as associate chaplain of the Newman Center of George Washington University in Washington, D.C., where he also celebrated his first mass.
+He was deeply involved in the antiwar movement, and his "fiery let's-go-to-the-barricades" sermons on peace drew large crowds, according to the social justice journalist Colman McCarthy.
+Various student-run underground and campus papers nationwide began taking notice, even encouraging young people to travel to Washington to hear him.